-This read-aloud class equips children with reading readiness.
-Limited to children ages 2 - 6 and caregivers; caregiver attendance required for children 2 years of age and optional for children 3 - 6 years of age.
+Equips children with reading readiness through the fun of story and song.
+Limited to children ages 10 months - 6 years and caregivers; caregiver attendance is required for children 2 years of age and under and is optional for children 3 - 6 years of age.

 Read and Learn classes are fun!
 We read stories that children get to participate in, sing songs (with lots of actions) that emphasize the main learning point of the stories, and do crafts and activities that also emphasize this main learning point.

 Last semester we read and learned about numbers.
 Miss Christa's Little Learners class read the books in the image below--which the kids gave their kid-stamped approval to as "great stories"--and made an apple tree craft with 1 apple because they learned about the number 1.
 Then they said a goofy rhyme: